DE1-Computing-2/week-6/README.md

 * Open and understand a schema
 * Open and play with a payload
-* Play with REST services, and use the UI to see the effects.
 * Open a JSON payload (from the app-layer services) just to see it.
 * Read a JSON object into your web app
+* Query an API to convert £20 to Euros from your Web App
 * Convert XML to and from JSON

 ** Feeling brave?
 Try getting some instragram data (my code might be out of date) (https://github.com/haddadi/Instagram)